zeke/california-license-plates/README.md

 ## Rules

+- 2 to 7 characters
+- Letters, numbers, and spaces allowed
-- Select letters, numbers (1-9), and spaces for your license plate.
-Special or accented characters are not accepted.
+- Special or accented characters are not accepted
-- Type a space or leave blank to add a full space.
+- Type "/" to add a half-space
-- Type "/" to add a half-space.
-Two half-spaces cannot be in a row.
+- Two half-spaces cannot be in a row
-- Minimum of 2 characters.
-- Zero (0) is not allowed?
+- Zero (0) is not allowed

 ## Tips